tecnalia-advancedmanufacturing-robotics/doosan-robot/README.md

 # bryan #TODOs
 - catkin_python_setup() for their common/imp libraries (as opposed to the nightmare that is relative imports):
   `sys.path.append( os.path.abspath(os.path.join(os.path.dirname(__file__),"../../../../common/imp")) ) # get import path : DSR_ROBOT.py `
+- write a velocity interface using a horizon method and amovej's ability to take lists of joint velocities though it looks like amovej cant take a list at all, drflex.h line 6568. time to lodge a complaint.

 # [Doosan Robotics](http://www.doosanrobotics.com/kr/)